Nutrition Guides7 min read

 How Much Do You Need?

-The recommended daily allowance is 15 micrograms (600 IU) for adults up to age 70, and 20 micrograms (800 IU) for adults over 70.
-However, many researchers and health organizations suggest that 25-50 micrograms (1,000-2,000 IU) daily may be more appropriate for optimal health, particularly for people with limited sun exposure.
+The recommended daily allowance is 15 micrograms (600 IU) for adults up to age 70 and 20 micrograms (800 IU) for those over 70.
+However, many researchers now consider these figures too conservative, and organizations including the Endocrine Society suggest that 25-50 micrograms (1,000-2,000 IU) daily may be more appropriate for achieving optimal blood levels, particularly for people with limited sun exposure.

 Explore all vitamin D rich foods in our database, or use the food search to check the vitamin D content of any specific food.